Frequently Asked Questions

 What does Padder Guarantor cover?

-Unpaid rent following a lease default, including rent loss, failure to move in, holdover, and abandonment.
-Coverage is up to 12 months of rent (inclusive of two months for re-leasing) over the first 36 months of tenancy.
+Eligible unpaid base rent following a lease default, including rent loss, failure to move in, holdover, and abandonment.
+Coverage is up to 12 months of base rent (inclusive of up to two months for re-leasing) over the first 36 months of the tenancy, subject to policy terms, conditions, and limits.

 What does Padder Deposit cover?

-Up to one month's rent in losses arising from rent default, failure to move in, or abandonment, for the duration of the tenancy (up to 10 years).
+Up to one month's base rent in eligible losses arising from rent default, failure to move in, holdover, or abandonment, for the duration of the tenancy (up to 10 years), subject to policy terms, conditions, and limits.

 What's not covered?

-Padder does not cover property damage, non-rent fees or charges, rent increases beyond the base rent at lease execution, losses arising from contract amendments made without Padder's written consent, or losses from subletting or assignment without Padder's consent.
+Padder does not cover property damage, non-rent fees or charges, or rent increases beyond the base rent at lease execution.
+It also does not cover losses from changes to the lease, or from an assignment or sublet, made without Padder's prior written consent.
+The full list of exclusions is set out in the policy wording.

 Does Padder cover rent increases?